realworldocaml/book/en/command-line-parsing.md

 Operating System  Package Manager  Package
 ----------------  ---------------  -------
-Debian Linux      `apt`            `TODO`
-CentOS            `yum`            `TODO`
-Mac OS X           Homebrew         `bash-completion` Mac OS X           MacPorts         `TODO`
-FreeBSD           Ports System     `/usr/ports TODO` OpenBSD           `pkg_add`        `TODO`
+Debian Linux      `apt`            `bash-completion` Mac OS X          Homebrew         `bash-completion` FreeBSD           Ports System     `/usr/ports/shells/bash-completion`

-Once you have bash completion installed and configured, check that it works by typing the `ssh` command, and pressing `tab`.
+Once bash completion is installed and configured, check that it works by typing the `ssh` command, and pressing `<tab>`.
 This should show you the list of known hosts from your `~/.ssh/known_hosts` file.
-If it lists those, then you can continue on, but if it lists the files in your current directory instead, then check your OS documentation to configure completion correctly.
+If it lists some hosts that you've recently connected to, you can continue on.
+If it lists the files in your current directory instead, then check your OS documentation to configure completion correctly.

 One last bit of information you'll need to find is the location of the `bash_completion.d` directory.
 This is where all the shell fragments that